“Change the world—one person at a time.” That is a common goal for students who earn a psychology degree at Houghton College.

 A bachelor’s degree in psychology enables students to understand why we think, feel, and act as we do.
 Psychology majors gain perspective on their own experiences, develop sympathetic understanding of others, and learn ways to help people in need.

 The major for a Bachelor of Arts (BA) degree requires 36 hours beyond the Introduction to Psychology course.
-All psychology majors complete 15 hours of core requirements, and then choose either general psychology or a specialty track from:
+All psychology majors complete 15 hours of core requirements, and then choose either general psychology and one specialty track in Restorative Justice.

 No Required Class or Login Times